Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Accelerations and Mass Densities from Normalizing Flows

 \subsection{Testing Equilibrium}

-The acceleration field calculated using the MAF comes from minimizing $\partial f/\partial t$, but makes no assumptions about symmetry.
-In the self-gravitating, rotationally supported Milky Way, departures from axisymmetry would presumably imply disequilibrium, and hence $\partial f/\partial t\neq 0$.

-Our method's sensitivity to the residual $\partial f/\partial t$ and freedom from enforced symmetry allows us to perform self-consistency checks in a manner that has not typically been possible for previous measures of acceleration and mass density built on the Boltzmann Equation or its moments.
+Our method's flexibility and lack of imposed symmetry allows us to perform self-consistency checks that are not usually possible with previous approaches for measuring acceleration and mass density based on the Boltzmann Equation or its moments.
 We consider two such checks here.